Skip to Content

 Fit

-A fantastic, lightweight option, chafing or riding up.
+Tricky to carry all the hydration you need, chafing or riding up.
 Higher end vests tend to feature cross-body straps with multiple adjustment points that help you tailor a snug but comfortable fit that hugs your body without bouncing or shifting.
 Basic models, while still practical, may have fixed or limited adjustability.

 In terms of fabric, most packs are made from nylon and polyester thanks to their resistance to wear, and then engineered with additional sweat-wicking technologies.
 More premium packs will have bonded seams to eradicate chafing too, as well as feeling lighter and less 'bulky'.